Tahatū Career Navigator®

 Also known as

-• Audio visual tech, audio video technician, audio and video equipment technician, AV tech
+• Audio visual tech, audio video technician, audio and video equipment technician, AV tech, performing arts entertainment and events technician

 Audio visual technicians set up, use and maintain equipment like cameras, microphones, video screens, projectors, live feeds, lighting and speakers.